 The detailed DNA testing guide explains how it can be incorporated into your surname research.
 You’ll also find good introductions to launching your own one-name study.

-Joining the guild costs between £18 and £48.50 depending on when you sign up and the length of your membership.
+Joining the guild costs between £18 and £48.50 depending on when you sign up, the length of your membership and whether you decide to register a study.

 An excellent beginners’ tool for researchers with interests in England and Wales, this website allows you to quickly and easily follow distribution patterns through census records.